 The Bavarian Mountain Scent Hound is a purebred dog originally from Germany.
-These pups are loyal, intelligent, and reserved, which are some of the best qualities for a Hound dog breed.
+These pups are loyal, intelligent, and reserved, which are some of the best traits for a Hound dog breed.

-The Bavarian Mountain Scent Hound goes by a few other names, including Bavarian Mountain Scenthound and Bayerischer Gebirgsschwei.
-Despite being a very rare breed, you can try and find these adorable pooches in local shelters or breed specific rescues, so remember to adopt!
+Bavarian Mountain Scent Hounds go by a few other names, including Bavarian Mountain Scenthound and Bayerischer Gebirgsschwei.
+Despite being a very rare breed, you may find these adorable pooches in local shelters or breed specific rescues.
+So remember to adopt!
 Don’t shop!

-See below for all Bavarian Mountain Scent Hound facts and dog breed characteristics!
+See below for all dog breed traits and facts about Bavarian Mountain Scent Hounds!